 Rutherford County Schools provides beginning teachers with a three day orientation program in August which includes information on personnel policies and benefits, an overview of state and local curriculum initiatives as well as testing and accountability information, classroom management and technology.
 The New Teacher Orientation includes a time set aside for a special breakfast honoring the beginning teachers.
-They are introduced to the entire central office staff and to the school board.
+They are introduced to the school board and to the central office staff .
 Prior to the New Teacher Orientation, lateral entry teachers attend a seven day orientation to help prepare them for the classroom.
 These teachers are also involved in the three-day New Teacher Orientation.

-Monthly meetings are held for first year teachers and bi-monthly meetings are held for second year teachers.
-Third year teachers meet quarterly.
+Monthly meetings are held for first year teachers.
 Topics include classroom management, lesson design, differentiation of instruction, assessment, graphic organizers, stress and time management, the evaluation process, reflection, EOC/EOG survival skills, parent/community collaboration, and working with students with disabilities.
 Ongoing classroom visits and in-classroom support as well as individual teacher meetings are conducted.